 - Why is this problem important?

-- What existing solutions did you consider?
+- What existing solutions have you considered?

 - What are the key benefits and shortcomings of those solutions?